EU leaders choose France's Lagarde for ECB after marathon summit

 The fifth prominent EU role up for grabs is the president of the European Parliament.
 Lawmakers are due to choose that person in Strasbourg on Wednesday.

-Possible names include Bulgarian socialist Sergei Stanishev and Manfred Weber, the German EU lawmaker who led the May election campaign for the EPP.
+But the ballot will be secret and some groups’ members could vote along national lines.
+A Bulgarian candidate for parliament president, Sergei Stanishev, was supported by EU leaders but eventually was rejected by most conservative and socialist lawmakers, against the will of deputies from eastern European countries.

-“It’s still possible, maybe very likely, that the parliament will vote for a president from eastern and central Europe.
-I hope so,” said Tusk, a former Polish prime minister.
+A smooth election of the EU parliament president is seen as useful to paving the way for the endorsement by the chamber of the new commission’s president in a vote expected in the second half of July.

-Reporting by Andreas Rinke, Peter Maushagen, Alexandra Regida, Jean-Baptiste Vey, Richard Lough, Gabriela Baczynska, Alissa de Carbonnel, Belen Carreno in Brussels, Jan Lopatka in Prague, Alan Charlish and Agnieszka Barteczko in Warsaw, Francesco Guarascio in Strasbourg; Editing by Kevin Liffey and Gareth Jones
+Reporting by Andreas Rinke, Peter Maushagen, Alexandra Regida, Jean-Baptiste Vey, Richard Lough, Gabriela Baczynska, Alissa de Carbonnel, Belen Carreno in Brussels, Jan Lopatka in Prague, Alan Charlish and Agnieszka Barteczko in Warsaw, Francesco Guarascio in Strasbourg; Editing by Kevin Liffey, Gareth Jones, Frances Kerry and Jonathan Oatis